r-chau/cse15l-lab-reports/lab-report-5-week-10.md

 Here is the code of the provided implementation:
 ![image](fix-code-1.jpg)

 The problem with this code is that it does not differentiate between a link and an image.
-This can be resolved by inserting an if-statement after declaring `nextOpenBracket`, checking if the index before `nextOpenBracket` is equal to `!`, which indicates that it is a image instead of a link, and then updating `currentIndex` accordingly to not add the image to `toReturn`.
+This can be resolved by inserting an if-statement checking if the index before `nextOpenBracket` is equal to `!`, which indicates that it is a image instead of a link, and then updating `currentIndex` to be `closeParen + 1`, skipping past the image.

 ## **`567.md`**